Kong/docs.konghq.com/app/enterprise/0.33-x/developer-portal/best-practices.md

 Partials allow you to control what is on every page.
 In order for your portal to load quickly, it is vital to keep these files as small as possible.
 The general rule is partials should be around 500 kB.
 They should never be larger than 1 MB.

 In order to achieve this, make sure to not do more than what is necessary for every partial.
-If something is not needed on every page, avoid placing it in a global file and instead, pull it into it's own partial.
+If something is not needed on every page, avoid placing it in a global file and instead, pull it into its own partial.

 ## Practices to Avoid

-You should never, under any circumstances store images or other media files in your Kong database.
+You should never, under any circumstances store images or other binary media files in your Kong database.
 We suggest using a Content Delivery Network (CDN) or keeping them in an S3 bucket.